-- A. Not meeting the conditions of the student success plan (Learning Contract) and/or the conditions of the probationary period (refer to the Academic Probation Policy above) and Appendix E Remediation and Learning Contract. - B. Two unsuccessful attempts in the same School 57 nursing course.
+- A. Not meeting the conditions of the student success plan (Learning Contract) and/or the conditions of the probationary period (refer to the Academic Probation Policy above) and Appendix E Remediation and Learning Contract. - B. Two unsuccessful attempts in the same required non-nursing course\ or School 57 nursing course.
 Examples include: - i.
-Earning a grade of C or lower in a School 57 nursing course and repeating the same course with an earned grade of C or lower. - ii.
-Withdrawing from a School 57-nursing course and repeating the same course with an earned grade of C or lower. - iii.
-Earning a grade of C or lower in a School 57-nursing course and then withdrawing from the same course upon a second attempt. - iv.
-Earning a grade of NC in any clinical nursing course and an unsuccessful attempt in either the theory or clinical portion of the course in subsequent attempts. - C. Withdrawing twice from the same School 57-nursing course. - D. Earning a grade of C or lower in any two School 57-nursing courses.
-These unsuccessful attempts may occur in the same semester or separate semesters.
-Note: NC is considered an unsuccessful attempt. - E. Violating the University Code of Student Conduct. - F. Demonstrating unsafe behavior in the clinical setting. - G. Earning a grade of C or lower in any School 57-nursing course after readmission to the School of Nursing-Camden. - H. Not meeting the Technical Standards of the nursing program. - I. Deemed to pose a threat to patients and others in the educational or clinical environment.
+Earning a grade of C or lower in a required non-nursing course or School 57 nursing course and repeating the same course with an earned grade of C or lower. - ii.
+Withdrawing from a required non-nursing course or School 57-nursing course and repeating the same course with an earned grade of C or lower. - iii.
+Earning a grade of C or lower in a required non-nursing course or School 57-nursing course and then withdrawing from the same course upon a second attempt. - iv.
+Earning a grade of NC in any clinical nursing course and an unsuccessful attempt in either the theory or clinical portion of the course in subsequent attempts.